-When it comes to spectacular hikes in Arizona, people often think of the world famous destinations of Havasupai, Grand Canyon, and Antelope Canyon.
-The problem with those destinations is they require permits or passes that can be expensive and hard to get.
+When it comes to spectacular hikes in Arizona, people often think of the world-famous destinations of Havasupai, Grand Canyon, and Antelope Canyon.
+One problem with those destinations is they require permits or passes that can be expensive and hard to get.

 Many of Arizona’s top hiking destinations require you to get a permit many months ahead of time